nanih98/aws-sso/docs/usage.md

 4. Set the profile

 Once your credentials are configured (with the previous symlink) inside your **.aws/credentials** file, this command will read and promt each profile in an interactive terminal list.
-Then, the profile you selected, will be copied in your clipboard and then you will execute the command **export AWS_PROFILE=yourprofile**
+Then, the profile you selected, will be copied in your clipboard and then you will execute the command **export AWS_PROFILE=yourprofile** You can export the variable directly from a child process.
+Something like this issue <https://stackoverflow.com/questions/1506010/how-to-use-export-with-python-on-linux>

 > Note: in the interactive terminal, you can search for your profiles using SHIFT+/